YOU ARE EXPLORING

 The resident also evaluates components of the program, including learning opportunities, faculty availability, effectiveness of educational experience, adherence to program objectives and areas requiring improvement.

-The resident is formally evaluated every six months by individual faculty members directly interacting with the residents.
+The resident is evaluated at the end of each clinical rotation by rotation mentors and every six months by individual faculty members directly interacting with the residents.
 Evaluation forms are provided to all faculty members in the department and results are summarized by the Director and Clinical Coordinator of the program.
 The resident meets with the Director or the Clinical Coordinator to review evaluations.
 The resident also has the opportunity to present his/her evaluation of the program, and areas requiring improvement can be addressed.
 Modifications to the program may be made in order to enhance resident learning.